Single Node Upgrade from 4.37 to 4.38¶

 Note

-By default only the root user has access to the Keycloak admin console.
-The password for the root user is saved in the file /root/.pwd_icingaweb2_root.
+By default the root user has access to the Keycloak admin console.
+The password for the root user is saved in the file /root/.pwd_icingaweb2_root unless it has been previously changed.
+All other users that were previously allowed to access the console continue to be authorized for this in case the migration was successful.

-• Verify roles defined in Keycloak and assigned to users and groups by visiting the Users/Groups > Role mapping page
+Verify roles defined in Keycloak and assigned to users and groups by visiting the

 During the upgrade process, users and groups are automatically migrated; however, we strongly recommend verifying that everything functions as expected.